avngrdv/clibas/README.md

 ### FastqParser.freq_summary(where=None, loc=None, save_txt=False)

-    Perform basic library convergence analysis on a token level.
+        Perform basic library convergence analysis at a token level.
 For each sample in Data, computes the frequency of each token in the dataset.
 Plots the results in the parser output folder as specified by config.py.
 Optionally, the data can also be written to a txt file.

-    Collapses sample's internal state (see above explanation for Data objects)

         Parameters:
                    where: 'dna' or 'pep' to specify which dataset the op should work on.

-                     loc: a list of ints to specify regions to be analyzed
+                     loc: a list of ints to specify regions to be analyzed;
+                          in this case, the op will collapse sample's internal state (see explanation for Data objects)

+                          OR

+                          'all': to get the same statistics over the entire sequence;
+                                 in this case, the op will NOT collapse sample's internal state

                 save_txt: if True, the data will be written to a txt file saved in the same folder as the .png and .svg plots